isene/hp-41_SWORDS.ROM/README.md

 Happy fighting.
 Go get'em tiger!

 PS: When you get a hang of it, drop me a line and tell me how far you've advanced with a PC (g@isene.com)

+## Credits

+This game is inspired by the combat system of the AMAR Role-Playing Game (http://d6gaming.org).
+A special thanks goes to all the people involved in developing that game to the high quality system that it has become after more than 30 years of development.

+Another thanks goes to Håkan Thørngren for his amazing NutStudio system for creating HP-41 modules.
+And as usual, thanks to all the MCODE gurus out there whose code I use and inspiration I take.